JoshuaR830/Discounts/README.md

 Running my program:
-Requires Java 8 (1.8.0_191)
+- Requires Java 8 (1.8.0_191)
-Requires JUnit 4 for running the tests
+- Requires JUnit 4 for running the tests
+- To run the program (main) go to UnidaysDiscountChallenge.java and click run
+- You will then be able to enter the items in your basket
+- Press enter and the total price will be calculated

-The source code for the program is in: src/richardson/joshua/dicount/code The source code for the testing is in: src/richardson.joshua/dicount/code the JavaDocs can be found in src/documentation
+- The source code for the program is in: src/richardson/joshua/dicount/code
+- The source code for the testing is in: src/richardson.joshua/dicount/code
+- The JavaDocs can be found in src/documentation

 Issue you might face in IntelliJ
-I made this in IntelliJ and there was a nice little issue where it would not run the JUnit So the fun fix if you face a similar issue is to go to project structure then in modules select dependencies and change the JUnit scope to be compile.
+- I made this in IntelliJ and there was a nice little issue where it would not run the JUnit So the fun fix if you face a similar issue is to go to project structure then in modules select dependencies and change the JUnit scope to be compile.
-File -> Project Structure -> Modules -> Dependencies -> Then next to JUnit4 under scope change it to compile then apply
+- File -> Project Structure -> Modules -> Dependencies -> Then next to JUnit4 under scope change it to compile then apply

-Eclipse should be easier - just needs JUnit and Java 8 (1.8.0_191)
+Eclipse might be easier - just needs JUnit and Java 8 (1.8.0_191)

-To run the program (main) go to UnidaysDiscountChallenge.java and click run You will then be able to enter the items in your basket Press enter and the total price will be calculated

 My approach to the problem
 - I started off creating empty methods with no code